amirahnasihah/frontend-development/02-frontend-with-react/03-components/state-and-lifecycle.md

 So, my initial value of the flag is `true`. so let's have a `useState(true)`.

-In this way you will create and use the State.
+In this way, you will create and use the State.

 # Lifecycle using the `useEffect`

-Now what is the lifecycle?
+Now, what is the lifecycle?

-So whenever you have a component, the component also have the lifecycles.
+So whenever you have a component, the component also has lifecycles.

-So the lifecycles will be that you want to execute something whenever your component is *mounted* or whenever your component is first time rendered or you want to do something whenever your component is getting updated or whenever you component is destroyed.
+So the lifecycles will be that you want to execute something whenever your component is *mounted* or whenever your component is first time rendered or you want to do something whenever your component is getting updated or whenever your component is destroyed.

 > 💡 Mounting is the phase in which our React component mounts on the DOM (i.e., is created and inserted into the DOM).
 This method is called just before a component mounts on the DOM or the render method is called.
 After this method, the component gets mounted.

-Example, Clock component is inserted into the `DOM`.
+For example, the Clock component is inserted into the `DOM`.

 We use lifecycle because we want the clock keeps updating.
 So, need to use the `useEffect()` function

 So, in those cases, you will use a lifecycle.

-To use a life cycle method in the function component, we make a use of a `useEffect` hook.
+To use a life cycle method in the function component, we make use of a `useEffect` hook.

 ```js
 import React, { useState, useEffect } from "react";